boldare/xsolve-model-factory-bundle/README.md

 property containing an array of `Example\Baz` class objects and we want this association to be carried to model objects as well.
-If both `Example\FooModelFactory` and `Example\BazModelFactory` are a part of the same model factory collection and instances of `Example\FooModel` class are instantiated via collections `createModel` or `createModels` methods of this collection, implementation of `Example\FooModel` class could look as follows:
+If both `Example\FooModelFactory` and `Example\BazModelFactory` are a part of the same model factory collection and instances of `Example\FooModel` class are instantiated via collection's `createModel` or `createModels` methods of this collection, implementation of `Example\FooModel` class could look as follows: